MicahElliott/flowrist/README.md

-me, but certainly interested in hearing from the knowlegdeable folks I've learned so much from reading here (and really anyone): if there are any obvious flaws or expected eventual pain points or clear improvements or WTFs, etc. Also a big shout-out to Oxey, Cyanophage, phbonacci, someguy3, iandoug, and several others for their analyzers, open analysis discussions, and layouts that have been so inspiring to make it possible for plebs like me to be able to make a layout!
+me, but certainly interested in hearing from the knowlegdeable folks I've learned so much from reading here (and really anyone): if there are any obvious flaws or expected eventual pain points or clear improvements or WTFs, etc, so I could consider fixing them.
+Also a big shout-out to Oxey, Cyanophage, phbonacci, someguy3, iandoug, and several others for their analyzers, open analysis discussions, and layouts that have been so inspiring to make it possible for plebs like me to be able to make a layout!